Money Advice - We Are Here to Help

 A Crisis Grant could help if your benefits were stopped or suspended and you didn’t have money for electricity or food.

 You can contact the Scottish Welfare Fund team online or call Dumfries & Galloway Council on 0303 333 3007 who will be able to help you with the application process.
-Alternatively, contact your Income Services Officer who will assist you with your claim.
+Alternatively, contact our Income Team on 01387 321300 who will assist you with your claim.

-If you’re in debt with your electricity or gas supplier thanks to cold weather and rising energy costs, Loreburn Housing Association and the British Gas Energy Trust may be able to help.
+If you’re in debt with your electricity or gas supplier thanks to cold weather and rising energy costs, Loreburn and the British Gas Energy Trust may be able to help.

 The British Gas Energy Trust, which incorporates the Scottish Gas Energy Trust, is an independent Charitable Trust that contributes to the relief of poverty, with a particular focus on fuel poverty, helping those who are struggling to pay for their energy consumption get back on their feet and remain debt free in the future.